imkanhaiya/interview-questions/README.md

 **sticky**
 - Sticks to the specified position when a scroll threshold is reached

+12. ### What is `z-index` in CSS? controls the stacking order of elements
+- accepts any integer value (positive, negative, or zero)
+- no defined maximum or minimum value

 ## SCSS Questions

 1. ### What is Sass/Scss